 - A lightning bolt is made of a series of strokes from about 3 to 20, with an average of about four.
 The duration of each lightning bolt can vary, but typically average about 30 microseconds.

-- In this order Florida, Texas and North Carolina are the top 3 states for lightning induced deaths.
+- In this order Florida, Texas and Alabama are the top 3 states for deaths caused by lightning.

 - Around the world there are about 8 million lightning strikes each day.